 Then on Friday, Dec.
 4, another shooting was reported that may have stemmed from road rage, the Harris County Sheriff's Office said.
 That incident involved at least four vehicles at the intersection of Highway 249 and Bammel N. Houston.
 Deputies found a man between 35 and 45 years old with a gunshot wound.
 A mother and three children were also taken to the hospital with minor injuries.

-Gonzalez referenced the Dec.
-4 shooting at the press conference, calling on the community to slow down, calm down and stop with the aggressive driving.
+Sheriff Ed Gonzalez called on the community to slow down, calm down and stop with the aggressive driving.

 "This year has been very difficult, and there's been a lot of loss both in our community and in our nation, and we shouldn't be compounding that suffering with unnecessary carnage on our roadways," Gonzalez said.